CoeJoder/ethereum-node/docs/node-setup.md

 # change the default values as needed
 # for example, you may need to customize the ports if multiple nodes are connected to the same router
-# these values will be used throughout the rest of the project and should only be set once
+# these values will be used throughout the rest of the project and should only be set this once
 nano ./src/env.sh
 ```